AAES-chawit/AAES-chawit/README.md

 - 👋 Hi, I’m @AAES-chawit
 - 👀 I’m interested in Public Clouds, Automation, and Powershell
-- 🌱 I’m currently learning Azure
+- 🌱 I’m currently learning Azure, AWS, and Terraform
 - 💞️ I’m looking to collaborate on $Things
 - 📫 How to reach me https://linktr.ee/charleswitherspoon